freezy/node-pind/README.md

 Credits
 =======

-Full credits for the highscore features go to Dna Disturber's [PINemHi](http://www.pinemhi.com/), along with a big thanks for the permission to redistribute the binary.
+Full credits for the high-score features go to Dna Disturber's [PINemHi](http://www.pinemhi.com/), along with a big thanks for the permission to redistribute the binary.
 Looking forward to even more features!